-It is the responsibility of the Head Teacher or PSHE Leader to ensure that both staff and parents are informed about our RSE policy, and that the policy is implemented effectively.
+It is the responsibility of the Head Teacher and PSHE subject lead to ensure that both staff and parents are informed about our RSE policy, and that the policy is implemented effectively.
 It is also the Head teacher's responsibility to ensure that members of staff are given sufficient training, so that they can teach effectively, and handle any difficult issues with sensitivity.